If you’re doing the grunt work in your business, doing the actual work, you’re stuck in the weeds.

 - Write to people to ask for Google/Facebook/Trustpilot/Tripadvisor reviews and LinkedIn recommendations.

-There’s a lot you can try in your 90 minutes, But remember, many small business owners don’t get marketing results because they have a scattergun approach, with no strategy.
+There’s a lot you can try in your 90 minutes (much more than the list above), but remember, many small business owners don’t get marketing results because they have a scattergun approach, with no strategy.